Our Clients Find Hope and a New Start

 My Life Today

-While in the Transitional Housing Program, I took advantage of all the support and services I needed.
+While in the Transformational Housing Program, I took advantage of all the support and services I needed.
 I graduated with an associate’s degree in marketing from Nashua Community College.
 While I was in college, I earned placement on the President’s List and was a member of the Phi Theta Kappa Honor Society.
 I obtained my driver’s license and now own a car.

 I remember when I first moved into the Front Door, I thought I shouldn’t be accepting all this help, that I should find a way to do it on my own.
 I now fully realize there was no way I could have achieved such progress on my own.
 I needed the support of the Agency so I could overcome my insecurities and become a self-sufficient member of this community.
 Today I am a strong woman and mother.
 I would just like to say thank you to all of you who became “my family” when I needed you the most.